tl2309/SRAG/README.md

 # SRAG

 ## 👀Overview
-This repository contains code for our paper。
+This repository contains code for our paper.

 **SRAG pipeline**
 <div align="center">